Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Introduction

 What are the goals in this article?
 We develop our geometrical approach towards quantum phase transitions, addressing transport properties and responses to circularly polarized light.
 The quantum phase transition is induced through a fixed magnetic field $M$ polarized along $z$ direction.
 In previous works, we have shown how the topological invariant can also be re-written in terms of the spin responses at the poles related to a protected quantum dynamo effect \cite{dynamo,KLHReview,FractionalArticle}, with applications on topological quantum wires \cite{FrederickLoicKaryn,FrederickLoicOlesiaKaryn,KarynFanMagali}.
-In this work, we evaluate the spin response on the surface of the ball, which is similar to a Skyrmion for $M=0$ as shown in Fig. \ref{spinresponse}.
+In this work, we evaluate the spin response on the whole surface of the ball, which is similar to a Skyrmion for $M=0$.
 We introduce the effective magnetic moment of the monopole as a function of $M$ associated to the spin response in Eq. (\ref{kappaspin}).
 We show how this is related to the transport properties.
-We introduce the associated susceptibility for the monopole which remains invariant within the topological phase until the phase transition and therefore can be introduced as a topological marker.
+This induces a susceptibility for the monopole in Eq. (\ref{chitopo}) which remains invariant within the topological phase until the phase transition and therefore can be introduced as a topological marker.
 To the best of our knowledge, this magnetic susceptibility of the monopole was not mentioned before in the literature.
-The magnetic moment has an orbital interpretation in the sense of the angular momentum associated to the transverse pumped current (charge) and this topological susceptibility shows then an analogy with orbital magnetism where the quantum Hall response is also thought of as a topological orbital susceptibility \cite{SariahKarynFrederic} corresponding to the derivative of the orbital magnetic moment with respect to the applied perpendicular magnetic field.
+This topological susceptibility shows then an analogy with orbital magnetism where the quantum Hall response is also thought of as a topological orbital susceptibility \cite{SariahKarynFrederic} corresponding to the derivative of the orbital magnetic moment with respect to the applied perpendicular magnetic field.
 We will then develop the theory for the Haldane model in two dimensions \cite{Haldane} with the introduction of a Semenoff mass \cite{Semenoff} which corresponds e.g. to the effect of a charge density wave substrate \cite{Eva}.
 Topological properties describing the occurrence of an edge mode are generally robust until the phase transition.
 Above the transition, particles progressively reside on one site preferably as a result of the proximity effect referring to a trivial insulator which does not present an edge mode and is characterized through a zero index (invariant).
 Finding observables to describe such a transition towards this trivial phase is yet of great interest related to the relative populations on the two sublattices.
 We develop an analysis of observables in momentum and real space.
 We take time to present a numerical analysis showing how our geometrical approach from the poles and from the Dirac points is particularly efficient.
-We emphasize that Berry curvatures at the two Dirac points encode information on the quantum Hall conductivity locally in momentum space \cite{KarynLight}.
+We emphasize that Berry curvatures at the two Dirac points also encode information on the quantum Hall conductivity locally in momentum space within the parabolic band approximation model corresponding to the Dirac equation for the nearest-neighbor hopping term \cite{KarynLight}.
 It is relevant to mention here recent progress on measuring locally topological or geometrical properties in momentum space from photo-luminescence related to the Bloch sphere approach \cite{C2N}.